gjbex/atools/docs/alog.md

 Rscript bootstrap.R $alpha $beta alog  --state end  --exit $?
 ```
-Here we asume that the exit status of the last actual job command
+Here we assume that the exit status of the last actual job command
 (`Rscript` in this example) is also the exit status of the task.
 The
 Linux convention is that exit code 0 signifies success, any value between
 from 1 to 255 indicates a failure.
 It is the value passed to the logger